 Quality is going to be the number one thing that determines the price of your hot tub.

-Strength of the shell, components use, workmanship, efficiency of the filtration.
+The strength of the shell, components used, workmanship, efficiency of the filtration.
 This will all contribute to the quality of your hot tub.

 #2 ENERGY EFFICIENCY